hostup/PowerDNS-BunnyDNS/README.md

 # BunnyDNS - PostgreSQL (PowerDNS) Synchronization

-This script synchronizes DNS records from a PowerDNS instance using a PostgreSQL backend to Bunny.net's DNS service.
+This script synchronizes DNS zones / records from a PowerDNS instance using a PostgreSQL backend to Bunny.net's DNS service.
 If you're using PowerDNS with PostgreSQL and wish to mirror your DNS records to Bunny.net, this script is for you.

 ## Prerequisites
 - PHP